aonai/winter_project_handwriting_camera/README.md

 ## PyTorch Letter Classification
 ## Track Colored Pen
 ## Haar Cascade Object Detection
-This project uses haar cascade train and detects functions provided by OpenCV to track a pen.
+This project uses haar cascade train and detect functions provided by OpenCV to track a pen.
 The pen used for tracking is bought from  [yoobi](https://yoobi.com/collections/pens/products/scented-gel-pens-6-pack-fruit).
 To ensure that the pen is easily classifiable, a distinctive portion of the pen is chosen as the object to detect.
 The tracked portion is bounded by a red box in the image shown on the right below.
 <img src="https://cdn.shopify.com/s/files/1/0445/6817/products/TARGET_INLINE_MARCH_2020-4410-CROPPED_1000x.jpg?v=1582241292" height="250" alt="Pen" style="margin-left:50px">   <img src="demo/tracked_pen.png" height="250" alt="Pen" style="margin-left:50px">

 The Haar Cascade model used in this project is trained using around 1,000 positive images and 500 negative images.
 The classifier is able to correctly detect the pen in front of the camera; however, it will occasionally misclassify other objects (such as fingers or shadows of similar shape) as the pen.
-To solve this problem without having to retrain the model with more images, the code assumes that only one object is detected at each frame and that 10 objects need to be detected before defining it as the pen (this is defined by the `minNeighbors` parameter of the `detectMultiScale` function.
+To solve this problem without having to retrain the model with more images, the code assumes that only one object is detected at each frame and that 10 objects need to be detected before defining it as the pen (this is defined by the `minNeighbors` parameter of the `detectMultiScale` function).
 The code also bounds the size of detection between 30x30 and 80x80 pixels.
 With these conditions, small noises are neglected, but it also has the risk of not recognizing the pen due to large `minNeighbors`.
 This problem is solved by increasing the frame rate.

 `tracker.py` processes color frames from depth camera at a frame rate of 60 fps.
 The performance is better than running at 30 fps (The comparison can be seen below or from `object_detection.py` which is set to be at 30 fps).
 However, more false detections are found in this case, so `tracker.py` adds in another condition that if the current detection is around twice width or twice height pixels away from the previous detection, then this detection is considered incorrect.
 The images below show `tracker.py` running at 30fps (left) and 60fps (right) respectively.